boecker-lab/docs.sirius.github.io/docs/_pages/admins.md

 * Update of the included JRE or native libs

 **`z`:** Build number that will be increase with every new build:
-* Bug fixes, corrections of typos,...
+* Bug fixes, corrections of typos, etc...
 * Minor improvements without the risk to break anything e.g. new or corrected tooltips, additional documentation,...

 ### Upgrade Recommendations